Ugly Duckling of the Entertainment District

 Ugly Duckling of the Entertainment District (みにくい遊郭の子, Minikui Yūkaku no Ko) is a Japanese manga series written and illustrated by Naru Kariya.
 It began serialization on Comic Smart's Ganma! manga website in May 2021, with its volume releases handled by Hifumi Shobō.

+Synopsis

+After collapsing at a shrine, a young girl named Esora is suddenly transported into another world into a place that resembles a red-light district.
+She is later bought by Yahiro, who plans to turn her into a high-ranking courtesan much to her own disgust.

 Publication

 Written and illustrated by Naru Kariya, Ugly Duckling of the Entertainment District began serialization on Comic Smart's Ganma! manga website on May 28, 2021.
 Its chapters have been compiled into nine tankōbon volumes published under Hifumi Shobō's Lavare Comics imprint as of October 2025.

 During their panel at Anime Expo 2023, Mangamo announced that they had licensed the series and added it to their platform.